Samu4035/REDMACHINE-2025/README.md

-# Documento de ingeniería / Red Machine
+# Engineering Document / Red Machine

-Este repositorio contiene todos los materiales necesarios para crear a "pompo", el robot autonomo creado por el equipo "Red Machine", con el objetivo de participar en la categoría de Futuros Ingenieros en las diferentes etapas de la WRO Venezuela, en su edición 2025.
+This repository contains all the materials needed to create "pompo", the autonomous robot built by the team "Red Machine", with the goal of participating in the Futuros Ingenieros category in the different stages of WRO Venezuela, in its 2025 edition.

 ![Image](https://github.com/user-attachments/assets/86d8b3ba-9f00-4d94-9a0b-7fb3f87d222e)

-# ÍNDICE - REDMACHINE 2025
+# INDEX - REDMACHINE 2025

-## 📌 CONTENIDO PRINCIPAL
+## 📌 MAIN CONTENT
 1. [Documento de ingeniería / Red Machine](#documento-de-ingeniería--red-machine)
 2. [Miembros del equipo](https://github.com/Samu4035/REDMACHINE-2025/tree/main?tab=readme-ov-file#miembros-de-red-machine)
    - [Juan Diego Cano Barros](#-juan-diego-cano-barros)